CleverTap/CTSoftPhone/README.md

 ### Manual

-Download the `CTSoftPhone.xcframework` included in this repository, drag it into your project and add it as an embedded framework in your build setting
+Download the `CTSoftPhone.xcframework` included in this repository, drag it into your project and add it as an embedded framework in your build settings